Shivarora22/ChatterDocs/README.md

     This will launch the server locally on `http://localhost:3000`.

-2. **Start Llama2 Model**:
+2. **Start Mistral 7B Model**:

-    Ensure that you have Llama2 running locally (via `ollama run llama2`).
+    Ensure that you have Mistral 7B running locally (via `ollama run mistral`).
 This will handle the processing of queries.

 3. **Project Structure**: